Divorce Law Northampton County

 - Incarceration of the spouse

 Before granting a divorce, individual requirements must be met for each of the fault grounds.
 If a spouse is incarcerated, they must be imprisoned for at least two years.
 Additionally, intolerable and burdensome treatment may qualify as an “indignity” fault.
-For a FREE CONSULTATION with the #1 divorce attorney in Northampton County, click here.
+For a FREE CONSULTATION with the #1 divorce lawyer in Northampton County, click here.
+From Bethlehem to Easton, PA, we're here for you.
+And you can learn more about the differences between divorce, separation, and annulment here.

 Pennsylvania permits other claims to be filed within the initial divorce complaint.
 For instance, a common divorce complaint would include counts for Custody, Alimony, Alimony Pendente Lite, and Equitable Distribution of Property.
 Spousal support and property division are important considerations and should be discussed with an attorney to make sure your economic rights are protected.